 A topological space will simply be called a \emph{space}.
 There are no implicit general suppositions concerning our spaces.
 A \emph{$\text{T}_1$ space} is a space in which singletons are closed subsets.
 An \emph{isolated point} of a space is a point such that the corresponding singleton is an open subset.
 For a space $X$ and a point $x\in X$, we let $\mathcal{V}_x$ denote the collection of open neighbourhoods of $x$ in $X$.
 The closure of a subset $A$ of $X$ is denoted by $\overline{A}$.
 If $X$ is a space, then $\zerofunction$ denotes the function on $X$ that is identically zero, and $\onefunction$ denotes the function on $X$ that is identically one.
 If $f$ is a continuous function on a space $X$, we denote by $\zeroset f$ the zero set of $f$; i.e.\ $\zeroset f \coloneqq \{\,x\in X : f(x)=0\,\}$.
 When we speak of a \emph{vector lattice of continuous functions} on a space $X$, we shall always suppose that the partial ordering and the lattice operations are pointwise.
 We let $\contX$, $\contbX$, $\contoX$, and $\contcX$ denote the vector lattices of the continuous functions on $X$, the bounded continuous functions on $X$, the continuous functions on $X$ that vanish at infinity, and the compactly supported continuous functions on $X$, respectively.
 If $X$ is a metric space, then $\LipbX$ denotes the bounded Lipschitz functions on $X$.
 This is likewise a vector lattice of continuous functions; see e.g. \cite[Proposition~1.5.5] {Weaver1999LipschitzAlgebras}.

 We recall that a space is a \emph{Baire space} if the intersection of an at most countably infinite collection of dense open subsets is dense as well.
 Equivalently, a space is a Baire space if the union of an at most countably infinite collection of closed nowhere dense subsets has empty interior.
-Complete metric spaces and locally compact Hausdorff spaces are Baire spaces; there exists metric Baire spaces that are not complete.
+Complete metric spaces and locally compact Hausdorff spaces are Baire spaces; there exist metrizable Baire spaces which are not completely metrizable.

 We now turn to the countable chain condition and its relation with order con\-tin\-u\-ous duals of vector lattices of continuous functions.